Thee Experience: History

 Thee Experience was located on Sunset Boulevard, Hollywood, California, from the grand opening on March 14 through December 1969.
 It has been erroneously listed as located at 7751 Sunset Boulevard; however, the address is clearly visible on period advertisements as 7551 Sunset Blvd.
-Thee Experience was the brainstorm of owner and founder Marshall Brevitz, who later opened a night club of the same name in 1967 in Hollywood, Florida.
+Thee Experience was the brainstorm of owner and founder Marshall Brevitz, who had earlier opened a night club of the same name in 1967 in Hollywood, Florida.
 The club, which stayed open until 3 am, was so popular it outgrew its space.
 Brevitz later opted for a larger location, moving the club in early winter of 1968.
 Marshall had located a disused 32-lane bowling alley known as the Sunny Isles Bowling Center and, with others, converted it into a psychedelic ballroom.
 The name of the club was changed to "Thee Image Club" located at 18330 Collins Avenue in Miami Beach, Florida., honoring the house- and very popular local band, the Blues Image.
 Opening night (and two consecutive nights following) featured Frank Zappa and the Mothers of Invention, in March 1968.

 By early 1969 Brevitz was persuaded by the likes of Frank Zappa and Eric Burdon to relocate to Southern California.
 Once he had found the new location for his club, he changed the name back to the original "Thee Experience" and hired someone to paint the exterior as an enlarged portrait of Jimi Hendrix with the front door as his mouth.